 If you feel hungry and a little flush, then you can combine the Angel’s share tour with a meal at Miss Mary Bobo’s Boarding House Restaurant, which is also in Lynchburg.
 This lasts around 3Hrs and will cost you $100.

-First, you are taken from the welcome center in a JD branded (of course) bus, up to the very top of the property to the Rick Yard.
+First, you are taken from the welcome centre in a Jack Daniel’s branded (of course) bus, up to the very top of the property to the Rick Yard.
 This is where the wood is burnt for the charcoal filtering.
-From here you walk the rest of the way back down to the welcome center.
+From here you walk the rest of the way back down to the welcome centre.

 Next stop is to take a quick look at the vintage fire engines, these are awesome, really fantastic condition and still in operation apparently.